Common Bankruptcy Questions

 What Property Can You keep in Chapter 7 Bankruptcy Relief?

+This is another of the most common bankruptcy questions we get from our clients.
 Under Georgia law, some property and income is exempt from being liquidated in Chapter 7 bankruptcy proceedings.
 Those exceptions include:

 - The homestead, up to $21,500 in value